IReaderorg/IReader/README.md

 - You Can Download the App From [Here](https://github.com/kazemcodes/Infinity/releases)

-## Contribution

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Adding a new Source
+## Creating a new Source

-- You can take a look at [here](https://github.com/kazemcodes/tachiyomi-extensions-1.x/tree/master/src/en), to understand how to create a source for this applicaiton
+- You can take a look at [here](https://github.com/kazemcodes/tachiyomi-extensions-1.x/tree/master/sources/en), to understand how to create a source for this applicaiton

 ## Screenshots :camera: